 After starting his winery at the foot of the Santa Cruz Mountains in 1976, founder Dick Stark and his family relocated to the Livermore Valley in 2004.
 In a rustic stone building framed by a trellis of flowers, Page Mill offers tastings of its sparkling, white, and red wines.
-And your dog can join in the fun at this pet friendly winery in Livermore.
+And your pup can join in the fun at this dog friendly winery in Livermore.

 Opened in 1976 and certified organic since 2006, the grapes in the Retzlaff Vineyards are grown without pesticides, herbicides, or fertilizers.
 While I’ve traditionally struggled to find organic wines that taste amazing, Retzlaff Vineyards delivered in a big way.
 The sauvignon blanc, chardonnay, and port from their tasting menu were absolutely outstanding!

 Happy St Paddy’s Day!
 Live music today...Jazz with Matt Finders and his band of Leprechauns!#lvwa #livermore #livermorelivemusic #livermorewinecountry #stpatricksdayPosted by Retzlaff Vineyards on Sunday, March 17, 2019